open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 ## Shadow DOM

-The last important Web Components browser feature we will look into is Shadow DOM.
+The last important Web Component feature we will look into is Shadow DOM.
 Traditionally, the context of HTML and CSS have always been global.
 This scales pretty badly, because we constantly need to make sure that the id's of all the elements are unique and often CSS selectors can get pretty complex.
 This is why many front-end frameworks offer some form of encapsulation.
 Web Components provide us with this capability using a "Shadow DOM", this capability is now built into the browser.
 When adding child elements to a Shadow DOM of a component, they will not be direct children of our element, but rather they are wrapped inside of a _shadow root_.

 This shadow root is a special type of DOM node which encapsulates the elements inside of it.
 Styles defined inside this shadow root do not leak out, and styles defined outside the shadow root do not reach in, hence encapsulation.
 Also, it's not possible to use a regular `querySelector()` to select elements inside or outside the shadow root.
 This way we can build reusable components and gives us the confidence that they will always work the same way, no matter the environment.